kristianmandrup/json-schema-to-es-mapping/Readme.md

 ## Supported mappings

-Currently all Elastic Search core data types, except for date ranges are supported.
+Currently all Elastic Search core data types are supported (except for binary).

+- string
+- numeric
+- boolean
+- date
+- range

+### Ranges

+- Numeric
+- Date

+#### Numeric ranges

-To make a number detect as a numeric range:
+To make a numeric field entry be mapped to an ES numeric range:

 - Set `range: true`
 - Set a minimum range value, either `minimum` or `exlusiveMinimum`
 - Set a maximum range value, either `maximum` or `exlusiveMaximum`

-If you leave out the `range: true` it will be resolved as a number, using the min and max values with the `multipleOf` (precision) to figure out the exact numeric type (`byte`, `short`, ... `double`) to be used in the Elastic Search mapping.
+If you leave out the `range: true` it will be resolved as a number, using the min and max values and the `multipleOf` (precision).
+These properties will in combination be used to determine the exact numeric type (`byte`, `short`, ... `double`) to be used in the Elastic Search numeric type mapping.

+#### Date ranges

+To make an entry detect as a date range, the same applies as for a number range but the entry must also resolve to a date type (see `types/util.js` function `isDate(obj)` for details)

 ## Fine grained control